ernest0507/LAMBA_Team-22/docs/testing.md

 ## Maintained Assignment 4 Gates

-The following Assignment 4 gates remain active for Assignment 5 and MVP v2 work:
+The following maintained quality gates remain active for Assignment 6, Week 7, and MVP v3 work:

 - Backend linting must run in CI for pull requests and protected default-branch updates.